nalej/docs/resources/resources-1.md

 ### Web Management Interface

-In the web management interface, click on Resources on the left column, so the Resources view is displayed.
+On the web management interface, click on Resources on the left column, so the Resources view is displayed.

 ![](../.gitbook/assets/resources.png)

-In the left part of the screen we can see:
+On the left part of the screen we can see:

 ![](../.gitbook/assets/resources2.png)